dgraph-io/auth0-integration/README.md

 with your actual backend URL.

-Then navigate to the "Settings" tab and click the "Add API Key" button to create a new API key.
+Then navigate to the "Settings" tab, select "Security" and click the "Create New" button to create a new API key.
 Keep a record of this key, because it will be needed in a moment.

 ![Slash GraphQL API key](./slash-api-key.png)